nanostores/nanostores/README.md

 })
 ```

-We recommend to move all logic, which is not highly related to UI to the stores.
+We recommend moving all logic, which is not highly related to UI to the stores.
-Let your stores track URL routing, validation, sending data to server.
+Let your stores track URL routing, validation, sending data to a server.

-With application logic in the stores it’s much easy to write and run tests.
+With application logic in the stores, it’s much easy to write and run tests.
 It is also easy to change your UI framework.
 For instance, add React Native
-version of application.
+version of the application.

 ### Think about Tree Shaking

-We recommend to do all store changes in separated functions.
+We recommend doing all store changes in separated functions.
 It will allow
 to tree shake unused functions from JS bundle.

 ```ts